Product Warranty and Performance Warranty Explained

 What Is a Product Warranty?

 A solar product warranty guarantees the design and construction of the solar panel itself.
 It covers manufacturing issues, environmental damage and early wear and tear of the solar panel.
 Usually the warranty for solar panels is 10–25 years, with a few manufacturers offering a 30-year product warranty.
-Obviously, the longer the warranty is, the better for you.
+The longer the warranty is, the better for you.

 What Is a Performance Warranty?